27 Best Restaurants in Chicago

 Our Chicago trips are always a blast, and we’ve gone three times in a single year at this point.
 There’s no denying that Chicago has a ton of fun activities and sightseeing to offer (see our list of the Best Things To Do In Chicago!), but when hunger sets in, there’s an unending list of restaurants to try.
 We snuck in some tours, a magic show, and hit up farmer’s markets but hit up so many good restaurants in between.

-I must admit that the beer and coffee scene is not as bustling as I’m used to in Orange County, Portland, Austin, or other cities we’ve visited, but it’s still worth a visit just for the food.
-Below are some of the best restaurants in Chicago we are grateful to have tried!
+In previous years it seemed the coffee scene was not as bustling as Orange County, Portland, Austin, or other cities, but after revisiting in 2025, I’m happy to see the offerings are slowly growing.
+If you don’t care for coffee, Chicago is definitely worth a visit just for the incredible food.
+Below are some of the best restaurants in Chicago we are grateful to have tried and would definitely revisit.

 Armitage Alehouse - bar